 Three months after Italy locked itself down – one of the first countries to do so – it’s allowed to dine out again.
-From working only for delivery services to unknown distance and clients without faces, restaurants returned to serve diners.
-It started with takeaway service, followed by on-site consuming – but only for short periods of time, until the much expected and needed return to normality.
+From working only for delivery services to unknown distances and clients without faces, restaurants returned to serving diners.
+It started with takeaway service, followed by on-site consumption – but only for short periods until the much-expected and needed return to normality.
 Almost.

 Comparing ourselves to 1931 we are already in the future (although it seemed as if we got back to the beginning of the 20th century and the lethal “Spanish flu” times).
 Therefore, we could ask while still at home whether the restaurant is working, does it have a vacancy, is there any special procedure we should follow, can we book a table of four for 20:30, and whether it would taste great.
 The answer to all of these questions, by the way, was “Yes”.

 The tough new rules of social distancing forced the staff to reduce the number of tables, disinfect constantly the surfaces, and work with masks on.
 Very unfamiliar, very different from the service you usually get in small restaurants off the city center.
 It’s a quite spacious restaurant, to begin with, so the number of tables seemed the same, but each movement which was “out of line” – even though there were still not many clients that evening – such as moving from the table outside to one inside, draws a reassessment of the whole service.
 We still had questions after we sat down since it wasn’t totally clear how we should act.
 Do we need to keep our masks on until food arrived?
 Can we touch anything which is not the tableware?
 Can we speak a little loud?